 And the beliefs that motivate me

 Now, my own homeland is experiencing increasing inequality, turmoil, and many of the ”us versus them” dynamics that lead to trauma in ways I witnessed over the years.
+Changes in weather patterns from othering nature are devastating our earth home.

 I believe that our primary purpose is not to live the good life or even a good life, but to contribute to healing, justice, equity, and peace for all beings and the earth itself.